Bile Duct Cancer (Cholangiocarcinoma) (cont.)

 Unfortunately, bile duct tumors may not cause any symptoms until they have grown in size and the cancer has spread (metastasized) from beyond its original location.
 Abdominal pain is often a late symptom and is usually located in the right upper quadrant of the belly and may be associated with a tender, enlarged liver.

 History and physical examination are key clues for the diagnosis of bile duct cancer.
-Painless jaundice (yellow/orange coloring of the skin) may be the only initial clue.
+Painless jaundice (yellow/orange coloring of the skin and eyes) may be the only initial clue.
 The history often includes reviewing alcohol use, drug use, or recent illnesses that may be associated with hepatitis, or inflammation of the liver.
-Other symptoms may include weight loss, loss of appetite, weakness, loss of energy, and easy bruising or bleeding (factors that clot the blood are manufactured in the liver and loss of liver function may decrease the clotting factors in the bloodstream).
+Other cholangiocarcinoma symptoms may include weight loss, loss of appetite, weakness, loss of energy, and easy bruising or bleeding (factors that clot the blood are manufactured in the liver and loss of liver function may decrease the clotting factors in the bloodstream).

 The physical examination may be useful in detecting tenderness in the abdomen, especially in the right upper quadrant beneath the ribs (where the liver is located).
 A quarter of patients with bile duct cancer will have an enlarged liver that can be palpated or felt on exam.
 During general exam, the patient is often jaundiced, having yellow-tinged skin.
 This may be seen most easily in the white portion (sclera) of the eyes or under the tongue.